dreamcatcher-tech/network/Inbox/2024-08-02 1042 generating stucks while NLs are coded.md

 - merging of business functions between businesses
 - faster collaboration between people

-Make a revenue project diagram in mermaid over time showing our sources of revenue and how we want them to change.
+Make a revenue projection diagram in mermaid over time showing our sources of revenue and how we want them to change.
+- ambient attribution
+-
 Show where we plan to spend our money over time too - platform features, acquisition so we can demonstrate and test, plus get a revenue base.
+- platform reliability, security
+- integrations - with blockchains, email, chat apps, common cloud apps
+- acquisitions of small businesses to measure the improvements and learn from

+User acquisitions reasons over time

+User retention reasons over time
+- the features
+- the people
+- the attribution
+- the private data trust